ForadDarre/musical-events-app/musical-events-app-frontend/README.md

 TODO:

--   Change MusicalEventInput to MusicalEvent
--   Remove TimeOfDay everywhere (DB -> BE -> FE) - it should be included in the Date
 -   Allow clicking/modifying of existing events
 -   Clear Modal fields on Modal close
 -   Add styles to the events page